Skip to content ↓

 • They will develop important problem-solving skills that can be applied to a wide array of subjects through algorithmic and computational thinking.

-• They will be given opportunities to develop their own piece of software demonstrating a wide array of programming techniques, from the fundamental programming constructs to high level programming skills and integrated software techniques.
+• They will be given opportunities to develop their own piece of software demonstrating a wide array of programming techniques and cross language constructs along with the skill to conduct adequate testing.

 Contact Us